grommunio/grommunio-documentation/admin/manual_core.rst

 	<Autodiscover xmlns="http://schemas.microsoft.com/exchange/autodiscover/responseschema/2006">
 	<Response xmlns=…

-At your leisure, connect with Outlook.
+You can connect with Outlook if necessary.

 To be able to log into IMAP/POP3, the user must have this feature explicitly enabled.
 This can be changed using AWEB by going to the *Domains* >